 Some tips you should keep in mind when preparing for your trip:

 What do I need to drive?

 To drive in Spain you must be at least 18 years old and, if you wish to rent a vehicle with Espacar Rent a Car, you must be at least 25 years old and have at least 2 years of driving experience.

-As for the license, if you are coming from member countries of the European Union you only need to carry your valid driver’s license, and if not, you must have an International Driving Permit.
+As for the license, if you are coming from one member country of the European Union you only need to carry your valid driver’s license, and if not, you must have an International Driving Permit.